MGezgin2020/DHM-SQL-SERVICE-TEAM/README.md

 # DHM-SQL-SERVICE-TEAM
-We are in service of our customers with our full potential SQL knowledge.
-Currently we have 2 customers: AdventureWorks and RELEASE WideWorldImporters.
+We are at the service of our customers with our full SQL expertise.
+Currently we have two customers: AdventureWorks and RELEASE WideWorldImporters.
 The scenario is fictitious but the problems are real !